brianglass/anastasis/files/monday_matins1.md

 color:red;font-style:normal;mso-bidi-font-style:italic">Ode 9.
 Irmos</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
-font-family:&quot;Book Antiqua&quot;">Â“The Word from God, who came with ineffable wisdom to renew Adam, who by eating had fallen dreadfully to corruption, incarnate inexpressibly for our sake from a holy Virgin, we the faithful with one mind magnify in hymns.Â”</span>
+font-family:&quot;Book Antiqua&quot;">“The Word from God, who came with ineffable wisdom to renew Adam, who by eating had fallen dreadfully to corruption, incarnate inexpressibly for our sake from a holy Virgin, we the faithful with one mind magnify in hymns.”</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;font-family:&quot;Book Antiqua&quot;;
 color:red;font-style:normal;mso-bidi-font-style:italic">Troparia</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
 font-family:&quot;Book Antiqua&quot;">See, it is time for working.
 Why are you foolishly asleep, my soul, in total indolence?
 Rouse yourself, make your lamp bright with tears.
 Hurry, the Bridegroom of our souls is at hand.
-Do not be sluggish and do not stay outside GodÂ’s door.</span>
+Do not be sluggish and do not stay outside God’s door.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
 font-family:&quot;Book Antiqua&quot;">How fearful is your judgement seat that makes clear every action, laying it bare to Angels and mortals!
 How dread the sentence that you will pass on offences!
 Deliver me from it, O Christ, granting me before the end tears of turning back.</span>